TheDragonCode/laravel-data-dumper/README.md

 ## Configuration

-Since Laravel's mechanism for publishing configuration files does not allow them to be merged on the fly, a new array element must be added to the [`config/database.php`](config/settings.php) file:
+Since Laravel mechanism for publishing configuration files does not allow them to be merged on the fly, a new array element must be added to the [`config/database.php`](config/settings.php) file:

 ```php